 Is a Trunk Considered a Door?
-All You Need to Know!
+Facts & FAQ

 Most vehicles, from sports cars to vans, have that space to put your belongings when you’re on the road.
 In sedans, hatchbacks, and SUVs, sometimes front or back, the luggage compartment is standard on any cars sold today.
 But while you’ll find these marketed as three or five doors, the rear one that covers the trunk isn’t considered a door.